 Our replication had limitations that can be broadly split into two categories: contextual differences and implementation.

 The context surrounding how people think about time and money sunk costs might have changed over time.
 Our replication was conducted more than 20 years after the original thus how people approach time and money may have changed.
 This is partly why ongoing repeating replications are needed, to keep our knowledge about an important phenomenon up to date.
-Additionally, we used a sample from the general population which might systematically differ on demographic characteristics that are correlated with the sunk cost effect compared to the student sample used in the original’s.
+In addition to repeating replications, we call for regular systematic reviews and/or meta-analyses that would help summarize the growing literature, address and help explain seemingly discrepant results (such as our differences in patterns of results across Studies 1 and 2), and would drive the development of better theories and empirical investigations.
+Another factor that could influence how people think about time and money sunk costs was sample differences: we used a sample from the general population which might systematically differ on demographic characteristics that are correlated with the sunk cost effect compared to the student sample used in the original’s.
 For instance, our replication sample was likely twice as old as the original’s which might make them more sensitive to any further time investments (e.g. Strough et al., 2008), given that sunk cost calculations are done relative to one’s total available resources, rather than taken as absolute (Garland & Newport, 1991).
 Following similar logic, it is possible that the social class of the different samples could also have an impact.
 The influence of such demographic factors is speculative at best and further research is needed to disentangle these open questions.

 The implementation of our replication also introduced some limitations, especially in our exploratory conceptual replication of Study 5.
 First, we made adjustments to the opportunity cost manipulation.
 Second, in the original, the education intervention was implemented by manipulating when the study was conducted – either before a classroom discussion about the economic value of time (control condition) or after (education condition) – whereas in our replication, the intervention was implemented by having participants read information on the screen and complete comprehension checks.
 These changes were necessary given the change in the medium, yet it may have affected the results.
 Third, the studies were originally run separately, and in our design, we ran the studies together, with Study 5 always last, given its similarity to Study 1.
 This allowed us to gain additional insights and conduct a comparison between Study 1 and Study 5, yet this does mean that our adjustments make the replication of Study 5 less direct in comparison to Studies 1 and 2, with higher likelihood of the results being different than that of the target’s.